Interurban

 Join Us!

-Did you know that the Alexandria Monroe Township Historical Society is a non-profit organization?
-It operates only on memberships, donations, and fundraising activities.
-We invite you to join us in the sharing of awareness, knowledge, and appreciation of the rich heritage of Monroe Township and the city of Alexandria.
+Did you know that the Alexandria-Monroe Township Historical Society is a non-profit organization?
+It operates on memberships, donations, and fundraising activities.
+We invite you to join us in the sharing of awareness, knowledge, and appreciation of the rich heritage of Monroe Township which includes Alexandria, Orestes, Gilman, Aladdin City, Gimco City, and Dundee.